vincentdchan/node-xattr/README.md

 # node-xattr

-A library to manipulate xattr on macOS.
+A library to manipulate xattr on macOS with Typescript support.
 APIs provided by this library are similar to node's fs module.

 - [__getxattr__](#getxattr)